 Tedford, R. H. et al. 2004.
 Mammalian biochronology of the Arikareean through Hemphillian interval (late Oligocene through early Pliocene epochs).
 Pp. 169-231 in M. O. Woodburne, ed., Late Cretaceous and Cenozoic Mammals of North America, Biostratigraphy and Biochronology.
 Columbia University Press, New York.

 Webb, S. D. 1964.
 The Alachua Formation.
-Pp. 22-30 in Field Trip in Central Florida.
-University of Florida and Florida Geological Survey.
+Pp. 22-30 in W. Auffenberg et al., eds., 1964 Field Trip Society of Vertebrate Paleontology in Central Florida.
+University of Florida, Gainesville.